FosterSenpai/Samurai-Platformer/README.md

 - [ ] **Large Level Asset Cache**
   - [ ] to speed up transitions back to a level just left, implement a small cache to store large assets to try avoid loading again.

+- [ ] **Level Loading**
+  - [ ] Move test scenario into a loadable level.

+- [ ] **Testing UI**
+  - [ ] Add UI for button inputs, change ui based on what current input device is, xbox kbm, ps etc. Maybe a dict mapping the config input to the incon and drawing the icon based on input device, there will be a clean way to do it.

 ### Future Ideas
 - Definitely need a controllable music player.